Fundraising for Coronavirus Relief: How You Can Help the Fight

 Small business and unemployment support

 Millions of small businesses affected by the coronavirus are now suffering severe economic hardship because of the outbreak.
 Starting a fundraiser for your favorite local restaurant, bar, coffee shop, or boutique is one way to help business owners as well as service industry workers.
-You can also donate to their existing fundraisers to ensure these businesses stay afloat through this crisis.
+You can also help promote them on social media like Facebook or Twitter to attract more donors to their existing fundraisers.
+You can also donate to these businesses yourself to ensure they stay afloat through this crisis.

 Emergency medical treatment, medication, and equipment